FloranDev2/ItB-WotP/README.md

   - Conservative doesn't allow you to have 2 FAB-5000 anymore!
   - Fixed: the Mechs' having depleted FAB-5000 has no longer a glitch with the animation at the start of the game
   - Now, when the FAB-5000 is in cooldown, there's a FAB-5000 pickable item, so the FAB-5000 can be used again!
 - FMW is back!
 Thx a lot ATLAS!!!
+(8.3)
   - Some minor changes on FMW
 - Tutorial tips
 - Fixed "Ground Zero achievement"
+- Improved Pe8 broken sprite and water broken sprite

 ### v2.0.X - pre-release (current)